MarkGaox/soot-skeleton/README.md

 ```
 More examples will be provided in the next section.

-### <a name="example"></a> Example of Initial Configuration
+### <a name="example"></a> Example of Initial Parameter File

-The initial configuration is used by both the generator and runner.
+The initial parameter file is used by both the generator and runner.
 It is written in YAML.
 Following YAML file
 piece is a complete example SootSkeleton can accept.

 ```yaml